Cryptocurrency, what it is and how to earn

 3. Litecoin (LTC): Haven taken a cue from the Bitcoin framework, Litecoin which was developed in 2011 by developer Charlie Lee has fashioned itself as the main alternative crypto money to bitcoin.
 Think of it as silver, if Bitcoin were gold.

 What is Cloud Mining?

 We’ve talked a bit about cryptocurrency mining, now let’s take a look at another form of mining called “cloud mining”.
 Cloud mining is basically the process of mining cryptocurrencies virtually.
-Instead of setting up the physical hardware requirements, CPU power is bought from dedicated hardware resource centers who use their own equipment to mine cryptocurrencies like Bitcoin, Ethereum, Litecoin, etc on your behalf.
+Instead of setting up the physical hardware requirements, CPU power is bought from dedicated hardware resource centres who use their own equipments to mine cryptocurrencies like Bitcoin, Ethereum, Litecoin, etc on your behalf.

-- Hashflare.
-Hashflare is a wonderful option when it comes to cloud mining as one of its major attractions is its low cost of entry coupled with mouth-watering mining contracts.
+Hashflare is a wonderful option when it comes to cloud mining as one of its major attractions is it’s low cost of entry coupled with mouth watering mining contracts.

-- Eobot.
 Eobot is one the longest serving cloud mining services in the game.
-They are known to be the easiest, cheapest and most preferred way to mine multiple cryptocurrencies at the same time.
+They are known to be the easiest, cheapest and most prefered way to mine multiple cryptocurrencies at the same time.

 What is HYIP monitoring?

 HYIP is an acronym that stands for High Yielding Investment Programs and these are fraudulent investment programs that are run online, going around promising incredibly high returns on investment to prospective investors.
 These investment programs secretly use monies from old investors to pay older investors but end up defrauding most investors after a short while.
 HYIPS could be profitable to daredevil investors who know how to outsmart the system and are able to cash out before the facilitators decide to close shop, but you never can tell when that will happen.
 This is why HYIP monitoring has become a common practice amongst daredevil cryptocurrency investors.